ItzSelenux/GXCapIndicator/README.md

 ### X11 Backend
 - Uses `XkbGetState` to fetch the key status.
+- Checks cannot be done in real time without generating high CPU usage.
 - Some options are not available:
   - **Initial Visual State**: Cannot set the initial visual state of Caps Lock/Num Lock (unnecessary with XkbGetState).

 ### Evdev Backend
 - Uses `libinput_event_get_keyboard_event` to fetch the key status.
+- Checks can be real time without high CPU Usage
 - Some options are not available:
-  - **Update Rate**: Polling rate is fixed and cannot be adjusted.
+  - **Update Rate**: Cannot change update rate because polling intercepts events (and is not really necessary because there is no CPU usage penalty).
-  - **Toggle Functionality**: Can't be implemented without root access.
+  - **Toggle**: Can't be implemented without root access.

 ## Configuration